celeron55/kasari/kasarisw/README.md

 # Kasarisw: Spinning Robot with LIDAR Navigation

 ## Overview
-Spinning robot using repurposed LDS02RR LIDAR (fixed mount, fake encoder for max sampling).
-Robot spins body (500-2000 RPM), measures rotation via ADXL373 accelerometer, moves by differential motor RPM modulation.
-Supports autonomous object following/wall avoidance.
+This project features a spinning robot using a repurposed LDS02RR LIDAR (fixed mount, fake encoder for max sampling) to enable autonomous navigation and object following/wall avoidance.
+The robot spins its body (500-2000 RPM), measures rotation via ADXL373 accelerometer, and achieves directional movement through differential motor RPM modulation.

 - **Firmware**: ESP32-based, handles sensors, motion planning, WiFi event streaming (binary over TCP).
-- **Simulator**: PC GUI (egui) for log replay or virtual world simulation; visualizes LIDAR points, detections, behavior.
+- **Simulator**: PC GUI (egui) for log replay or virtual world simulation; visualizes LIDAR points, detections, behavior and collisions.
 - **Shared Logic**: LIDAR/accel processing, binning (90 bins, 4° each), object detection (walls/objects via averages/dips).
 - **Python GUI**: `event_monitor.py` for real-time monitoring, logging (JSON), controls over TCP.
 - **Goals**: Compare real vs. simulated behavior; optimize non-standard LIDAR setup.

+The robot maintains two rotations: physical (LIDAR orientation, integrated from RPM) and virtual (stabilized relative to the world, limited by sensor accuracy).
+In the simulator, the robot is rendered with its virtual rotation fixed (pointing +X), keeping the world mostly static but adjusted for measurement offsets/errors—useful for analyzing behavior.
+It produces event logs over WiFi (captured via `event_monitor.py`), which can be replayed in the simulator to compare real vs. simulated behavior, visualizing LIDAR points, detections, and planner outputs.

+## Simulator Architecture Notes
+The system uses a MainLogic class shared between the embedded target and the simulator for event processing and motion planning.
+In simulation mode (--sim), SimEventSource owns the authoritative MainLogic to generate events (e.g., Lidar, Accelerometer, Planner) and drive physics.
+In replay mode (log file), FileEventSource handles event sourcing (including synthetic injections like --inject-autonomous) and uses a ReplayMirror (wrapping MainLogic) to process events for consistent visualization.
+MyApp queries the EventSource trait for logic data (e.g., detector, plans) uniformly, avoiding duplication.
+Flags like --reverse-rotation are applied to each source's logic for RPM consistency.

 ## Project Structure
 - `src/embedded.rs`: ESP32 firmware entrypoint.